projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 Device configuration emulation
 ******************************

-PCI configuration space could been accessed by PCI-compatible Configuration Mechanism (IO port 0xCF8/CFC) and PCI Express Enhanced Configuration Access Mechanism (PCI MMCONFIG).
-ACRN hypervisor will trap these PCI configuration space access and emulate it.
-You may refer to :ref:`split-device-model` for detail.
+The PCI configuration space can be accessed by a PCI-compatible Configuration Mechanism (IO port 0xCF8/CFC) and the PCI Express Enhanced Configuration Access Mechanism (PCI MMCONFIG).
+The ACRN hypervisor traps this PCI configuration space access and emulate it.
+Refer to :ref:`split-device-model` for details.

 MSI-X table emulation
 *********************